 -- Dulcimer master Tull Glazener, after seeing a video of Sam performing "I Can See Clearly Now" with Nicki Parrott's jazz trio.
 (Nicki was Les Paul's regular bassist in his later years.)

 "Wow.
 Beautiful version."

 -- Chris Frantz.
-Talking Heads drummer, commenting on Sam's cover of Psycho Killer
+Talking Heads drummer, commenting on Sam's cover of their hit, Psycho Killer

 "Connecticut resident Sam Edelston is a dulcimer wizard who has used the old-time instrument to cover classic rock songs in the past.
 We're in awe of one of his most recent covers as he does a bang-up job of tackling Led Zeppelin's 'Whole Lotta Love.'"